 We cannot do any of this without our community partners, business partners and the more than 180 public and private schools who participate in the program each year.
 The funds raised, the food collected and the gently used household items and gently worn clothing made available to our recipient families all go directly back into our local community.

 Harvest Drive 2019 is on course to be another exciting and impactful year.
-As of June, we have completed 4 box packing programs with Temple Dor Dorim, Ramat Shalom Synagogue, North Broward Preparatory School, and staff at Joe DiMaggio Children’s Hospital and with staff at the Florida Panthers.
+As of June, we have completed 5 box packing programs with Temple Dor Dorim, Ramat Shalom Synagogue, North Broward Preparatory School, staff at Joe DiMaggio Children’s Hospital and with staff at the Florida Panthers.
 We have raised funds and had fun at our 3rd Annual Peanut Butter and Jelly Drive at Flossie’s Bar & Grill, had our our 2nd Annual Bunko Day at Lago Mar Country Club, and had a night out with our Poker Tournament.
 We celebrated our students, administrators, social workers, and sponsors at our 3rd Annual Harvest Drive Altruism Awards at Cypress Bay High.
 In April, Western High School hosted our annual Spring Harvest Drive assisting over 100 families in our local community.
 We also partnered with Arise Virtual Solutions and are very grateful for their backpack drive.
 Last but not least we had our annual Thankagiving Drive in which we provided food to over 2600 families out of 14 distribution sites in Broward County and ran two harvest Drive Boutiques to assist 500 families for the holidays.

 The Harvest Drive remains a grassroots organization committed to alleviating the devastating effects of hunger and making our community a kinder place to live.
 We invite you to become a Harvest Hero by hosting a non-perishable food box packing, collecting non-perishable groceries for our November food distributions, coming out to one of our distribution sites to volunteer or to join our Harvest Drive Boutique team.
 This special group of volunteers work year-round to ensure that families going through crises, disabled children and adults, foster children and some group homes all receive much needed gently used clothing, shoes, books, toys, linens and household items.